 1000 Pair of Kiwi by 2020

 We started with a goal of having 500 pair under predator protection.
 We achieved this in 2012.
 Our goal now is 1,000 pair by 2020 within our current project area.
+We have just completed a large scale population survey.
+We have over 820 pairs plus several thousand juveniles as at June 2017, so we will be achieving our target.
 We also have an aspirational goal to create the kiwi connector which will create a halo from State Highway 3 to State Highway 43.
 This will protect the kiwi which are spilling out of our protected area.
 We are providing a place for kiwi to thrive.

 Pekapeka at Purangi is our long tailed bat project.
 This was a pilot project implemented with Kaimata School.
 Our research to date is based at our field centre at Purangi and involved assessing a number of sites around the buildings, the walkways and in the Otunahe reserve.
 Acoustic recorders revealed a high amount of bat activity in all areas.
 Some were in the early evening indicating bats are roosting in the area, whereas others had activity in the early hours of the morning, indicating this was their flight path.
 We are now looking to use the results of this study and expand it at a higher tertiary level to learn more about these native mammels.